Investigator Grants

 RIC Seminars and Workshops

-RIC will host a webinar on this scheme (11am - 12pm Friday 22nd September 2023) to present an overview of the scheme, describe any key changes in the funding rules, provide advice on how to improve your application including an overview of common mistakes, and provide an overview of the application process.
+RIC hosted a webinar on Wednesday 26th June 2024 to present an overview of the scheme, describe key changes in the funding rules, provide advice on how to improve your application including an overview of common mistakes and the application process.

-RIC will host twice weekly zoom drop in sessions on Monday and Friday at 10:30am for 30mins between Monday the 18th of September through to Friday the 3rd of November.
-RIC staff will also still be available to be contacted via phone and email as per normal during business hours.
+RIC will host twice weekly zoom drop in sessions on Monday and Friday at 10:00am for 30mins between Monday the 24th of June through to Friday the 9th of August.
 These drop-in sessions will provide applicants with the opportunity to gain advice on their application one-on-one with a RIC staff member.
 A virtual queue will be set up in a zoom waiting room and attendees will be admitted in order when a RIC staff member becomes available.
+RIC staff will also still be available to be contacted via phone and email as per normal during business hours.

 Registration isn’t required for these sessions.
 Applicants who are interested in attending these sessions can do so by joining via the following Zoom meeting link: https://unimelb.zoom.us/j/82616876023?pwd=ejUyMm5jek9EelNXb3RCUVpzWHVDQT09&from=addon